CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 To learn more about what you can do with this service, see the [Language service page](https://learn.microsoft.com/azure/ai-services/language-service/overview).

 ### Review
+In this lab, you have completed the following tasks:
+- Created a *Language* resource
-In this exercise, you created a language resource, configured it in Azure AI Language Studio and analyzed the reviews in Language Studio.
+- Configured your resource in Azure AI Language Studio
+- Analyzed reviews in Language Studio

 ## You have successfully completed this lab.